Open-EO/openeo.org/documentation/1.0/getting-started.md

 # Getting started

+First of all, a good idea is to get familiar with the terminology in openEO by reading the [glossary](./glossary.md).
+There's also an in-depth [introduction to datacubes](./datacubes.md) and processing them with openEO.

 Currently, there are three official client libraries, a web-based interface for openEO and a QGIS plugin.

 If you are **unfamiliar** with programming, you could start using the [web-based editor for openEO](https://editor.openeo.org).
 It supports visual modelling of your algorithms and a simplified JavaScript based access to the openEO workflows and providers. openEO can also be used in QGIS through a [QGIS plugin](./qgis/index.md).